Lance-Cruz/fpga-vga-verilog/index.md

 <img src="https://raw.githubusercontent.com/Lance-Cruz/fpga-vga-verilog/main/docs/assets/images/CodeAdaptCalc.jpg">

-Here I calculated the what position and colours the first two rows of my design would be.
+Here I calculated the positions and colours of the first two rows of my design.

 <img src="https://raw.githubusercontent.com/Lance-Cruz/fpga-vga-verilog/main/docs/assets/images/CodeAdaptCode.png">

 Here is the first row of my design in code.
+The remaining fourteen rows will follow a similar format as the one shown above.

 ### **Simulation**
 Show how you simulated your own design.
 Are there any things to note?
 Demonstrate your understanding.
 Add a screenshot.
 Guideline: 1-2 short paragraphs.